 If you have never tried red wine braised short ribs you are missing out on one of life's greatest food pleasures!
 Although the cooking time is long, the active time is minimal, easy, and the ingredients are readily available.
 This is comfort food at its finest!

 Slow-cooked dishes are perfect for weekend cooking.
 The ingredients simmer gently and melt everything down into delicious goodness.
 One of the things I love most about braised dishes is that they taste even better the next day so you can make it ahead and enjoy a relaxing day.
 Serve this dish over your favourite mashed potatoes or try my Cauliflower and Celery Root Puree.
 It's light and delicious and you won't miss the potatoes!
-Other great options include Maple Bacon Brussels Sprouts, Roasted Cabbage with Bacon and Balsamic, or Loaded Cauliflower Casserole.
+Other great options include Maple Bacon Brussels Sprouts, Roasted Cabbage with Bacon and Balsamic, Simple Beet Salad with Goat's Cheese, or Loaded Cauliflower Casserole.

 Beef short ribs are a perfect cut for slow cooking.
 Braising allows time for the tough connective tissue to break down which results in succulent, melt in your mouth, fall off the bone decadence.
 The marbling of fat is what makes this cut of meat so juicy and flavourful.